 We can attempt to illustrate using the following two examples:

 A family in rural Nebraska would need a long-range, multi-directional antenna, a tower of about 60 feet -which is highly uncommon- and a preamplifier, in order to pick up stations from their broadcast towers, which would more than likely be located somewhere over the visual horizon.

 This complex setup would be excessive for a person living in Salt Lake City, where most of the broadcast towers are on a mountain ridge just above the city, within line-of-sight for most viewers.
 If you live close to Salt Lake City, you will get decent reception, even with a short-range, indoor antenna.

 Usually, claims of excessively high gain are for marketing purposes.
-Some manufacturers label small, indoor antennas with high gain numbers between 30 and 55 dB.
-This style of antenna is probably paired with an amplifier and the gain value stated on the package is really the gain of the amplifier and not the antenna.
-While it is possible to improve reception by using a low-noise amplifier, most of the inexpensive antenna designs actually have low-quality amplifiers and too much gain.
-Low-quality amplifiers could overload the TV's tuner or set-top receiver, causing signal distortion that can degrade or, most likely, eliminate TV reception entirely.
+Some manufacturers label small, indoor antennas with high gain numbers between 30 and 55 dBi.
+This style of antenna is probably paired with an amplifier and the gain value stated on the package is really the gain of the amplifier plus the gain of the antenna.
+While it is possible to improve reception by using a low-noise amplifier, most of the inexpensive antenna designs actually have low-quality amplifiers with too much gain.
+Low-quality amplifiers with too much gain could overload the TV's tuner or set-top receiver, causing signal distortion that can degrade or, most likely, eliminate TV reception entirely.
 A well-designed, non-amplified unit, also known as a passive antenna, would be the better choice.
 If television reception requires an amplifier, the best choice is a high-quality, low-noise model, connected as close as possible to the TV antenna.

-For more information about what you should know when searching for your HDTV antenna, our Connection Crew is available by phone or live chat on our website 7 days a week.
+Contact us for more information about what you should know when searching for your HDTV antenna.